Delphinium andersonii A.Gray

 USDA hardiness zone 3a to 8b: from −40 °F (−40 °C) to 20 °F (−6.7 °C).

 How to Grow and Care

-Grow Delphiniums in a sunny area with soil that is consistently moist.
-Don’t let them dry out.
+Grow Delphiniums in a sunny area with consistently moist soil.
+Don't let them dry out.
 Mulch helps retain moisture and keeps roots cool.
-Performance of this specimen is enhanced when growing Delphinium plants in neutral to slightly alkaline soil pH.
+The performance of this specimen is enhanced when growing Delphinium plants in neutral to slightly alkaline soil pH.
 Soil should be well-draining.

-Native to western North America where it can be found in the Great Basin and the Sierra Nevada.
+This species is native to western North America, found in the Great Basin and the Sierra Nevada.

 - Back to genus Delphinium

 - Plantpedia: Browse flowering plants by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, or Origin

 Click on a photo to see a larger version.